Newsroom > DHHS News Release

 Department of Health and Human Services – Division of Public Health

 July 2, 2010

 Brian McManus, Department of Environmental Quality, (402) 471-4223

 Marla Augustine, HHS Communications and Legislative Services, (402) 471-4047

 Dave Tunink, Game and Parks Commission, (402) 471-5553

 Tadd Barrow, UN-L Water Quality Extension, (402) 472-7783

 Signs are being posted to advise the public to use caution, and the swimming beach at the lake will remain closed during the health alert.
-Recreational boating and fishing are permitted at the lake, but the public is advised to avoid activities that could involve accidental ingestion of water.
+Recreational boating and fishing are permitted at the lakes, but the public is advised to avoid activities that could involve accidental ingestion of water.
 People can still use the public areas for camping, picnics and other outdoor activities.

 (For more information about potential health effects of toxic blue-green algae, what to look for, and steps to avoid exposure, please refer to the attached Fact Sheet.)